MarwanDebbiche/post-tuto-deployment/README.md

 Repository for the blog post shared between [Ahmed Besbes](http://ahmedbesbes.com) and [Marwan Debbiche](http://marwandebbiche.com)

-To run this project locally, run :
+To run this project locally using Docker Compose run :

 ```
 docker-compose build